 Directed Chris Peckover

 My new stand out for the year – and also the one I want to say the least about.
 Better Watch Out starts simply as a festive and wholesome home invasion movie.
-On a snowy night, late teens Ashley (Oivia Dejonxx, from The Visit) is babysitting the smitten fifteen year old Luke (Levi Miller), with regular visits of the kid next door Garrett (Ed Oxenbould, also from The Visit).
+On a snowy night, late teens Ashley (Oivia Dejonxx, from The Visit) is babysitting the smitten fifteen-year-old Luke (Levi Miller), with regular visits of the kid next door Garrett (Ed Oxenbould, also from The Visit).
 This section of the film is genuinely hilarious and endearing with some painfully familiar young love.
 Then a break goes through the window.
 Really, I was surprised to find myself on the edge of my seat for much of the first section, yet it’s a brilliant example of how to create suspense.
-The atmosphere is thick, the all-important geography of the house well established, and it’s also enjoyable to see the pint sized heroes being resourceful.
-Yet after around twenty minutes or so of this I was wondering how well the story could maintain the energy.
+The atmosphere is thick, the all-important geography of the house well established, and it’s also enjoyable to see the pint-sized heroes being resourceful.
+Yet after around twenty minutes or so of this, I was wondering how well the story could maintain the energy.

 I need not have worried.
 A surprisingly early reveal sees the film effortlessly switch subgenre halfway through, and take in a very different direction.
 Sometimes this kind of change can be awkward, for a recent example see The Vault.
 Though with the seeds planted earlier, in Better Watch Out it’s an organic process.
 And while some character arcs don’t quite hold together as things escalate, the places it takes the leads are spot on.
 The villain, once they are introduced, is as threatening as can be.
 This comes about from a winning combo of a layered script and a stunning performance that, even in the coldest moments, never loses sight of their humanity.
 Our victims are also more than just victims, making the battle of wits thrilling right until the closing moments.
 Dark material handled well, with a very unnerving quality about it.
 Some parts had me gasp.
-For a studio movies, that’s pretty darn rare.
+For a studio movie, that’s pretty darn rare.
 Consider this an excellent gift from Universal.

 THE TERROR OF HALLOW’S EVE